Here are the answers to some of the most frequently asked questions we receive about waterfowl.

 I’ve heard that feeding ducks bread is bad.
 What should I feed them?

 DUC does not recommend feeding ducks.
-It increases the chances of negative human/wildlife encounters, reduces the ducks’ foraging instincts and can make them dependent on people for food.
+It increases the chances of negative human/wildlife encounters and can make them dependent on people for food.

 What do ducks eat?